smolTypo/BadBank/README.md

-# Portfolio Project- Front End (Intentionally Bad) Banking Application
+# Portfolio Project- Front End Banking Application

 This is a portfolio project completed as part of MIT xPro Full Stack Bootcamp